fried-carrot/Cyanide-Cinema/README.md

 Artificial Intelligence tool to generate detailed piracy reports.

 ## Overview
-Around the world, over 75 million movies are pirated daily.
-This abhorrent piracy has led to a drastic decrease in annual movie profits – a measured decrease of nearly 25%.
-Imagine if the movie industry were able to determine whether their movie was likely to be pirated.
-This insight would allow them to take definitive and immediate action against threats of piracy.
-With Cyanide Cinema, we hope to make this vision a reality.
+Every day, 75 million movies are illegally downloaded, cutting movie profits by almost 25%.
+If the industry knew which films were piracy targets, they could act fast.
+Cyanide Cinema is working to make this happen.

 ## Tools
 In order to create Cyanide Cinema, we utilized Python, React, GPT-3.5, and Tensorflow .js.